Omer Ayub excludes the backchannel agreement involving Imran Khan - ExBulletin

 Omer Ayub excludes the backchannel agreement involving Imran Khan

-Islamabad, April 8: The head of the opposition to the National Assembly Omer Ayub on Tuesday rejected the speculation of an agreement involving the founder of Pakistan Tehreek-E-insaf (PTI), reiterating that party leadership remains firm and united despite legal pressures.
+The head of the opposition to the National Assembly, Omer Ayub, strongly rejected the speculations of an agreement on Tuesday involving the founder of Pakistan Tehreek-e-insaf (PTI), reiterating that the party leadership remains firm and united despite legal pressures.

 Addressing the media outside the Islamabad judicial complex, Omer Ayub confirmed that the leader of the senior party Azam Swati recently met the founder of PTI, Imran Khan.
 However, he said he was not aware of any instruction transmitted at the meeting.

 Ayub has expressed serious concerns concerning the rule of law and justice in the country, affirming that judicial orders are ignored in a blatant manner.
-Judicial directives are not implemented.
-This raises questions about the rule of law, he said.
+“The judicial directives are not implemented.
+This raises questions about the rule of law,” he said.

-Read also: Imran Khans Sisters, PTI leaders were arrested in the midst of demonstrations outside the Adiala prison
+Read also: The Sisters of Imran Khan, the leaders of the PTI were arrested among the demonstrations outside the Adiala prison

-On the economic level, Omer Ayub criticized the PML-N government, in particular Prime Minister Shehbaz Sharif, for having played political tips all day instead of offering real solutions.
-He rejected the recent relief of electricity and temporary prices, stressing that electricity rates have gone from RS17 per unit during the PTIS mandate to Rs85 per unit under the current government.
+On the economic level, Omer Ayub criticized the PML-N government, in particular Prime Minister Shehbaz Sharif, to “play political tips all day” instead of offering real solutions.
+He rejected the recent relief of electricity prices as “temporary”, stressing that power rates have passed from RS17 per unit during the mandate of PTI to Rs85 per unit under the current government.

 |